-6. TAX ABATEMENTS
+5. TAX ABATEMENTS

-The School District has one real property tax agreement that is entered into by the Saratoga County Industrial Development Agency.
-This agreement provides a payment in lieu of taxes (PILOT) in accordance with the IDA's Tax Exemption Policy using a negotiated tax rate agreed upon by Town of Malta, Ballston Spa Central School District, Town of Stillwater, and Stillwater Central School District.
-As a result of the negotiated rate there is no tax abatement of real property taxes.
-The payments under this PILOT agreement amount to approximately 15% of total combined property tax and PILOT revenue of the District.
+The District has three real property tax agreements that are entered into by the Saratoga County Industrial Development Agency.
+These agreements provide a payment in lieu of taxes (PILOT) in accordance with the IDA's Tax Exemption Policy using a negotiated tax rate agreed upon by Town of Malta, Ballston Spa Central School District, Town of Stillwater, and Stillwater Central School District.
+As a result of the negotiated rate there are no tax abatements of real property taxes.
+The payments under these PILOT agreements amount to approximately 15% of total combined property tax and PILOT revenue of the District.

-7. LEASE OBLIGATIONS
+6. LEASE OBLIGATIONS

-The District leases certain equipment (computers and related equipment) under the terms of non-cancelable leases.
+The District leases certain equipment (computers and related equipment) under the terms of noncancelable leases.